 The companions of the prophet (SAW) used to fast 6 months prior to the next Ramadan in preparation for the new month.
 Our Muslim populace is so busy these days; oblivious of the fact that Ramadan is upon us.

-As we prepare for another month of blessings, let reflect on the Prophet Muhammad (SAW) words;’
+As you prepare yourself for the month of Ramadan is another month of blessings, let reflect on the Prophet Muhammad (SAW) words;’

 A Hadith in preparation for Ramadan